 “Pre-Expansion Period” shall mean the period from the In-Service Date through the date of completion and first use of the first Expansion.

-“Pre-Expansion Period Capacity” shall mean the quantities equal to the maximum amount of Gas which can be transported during one (1) Day in the Facilities as reflected in Schedule I hereto, the precise determination of which Capacity, after construction and during the term of this Agreement, shall be made in accordance with the formulas, assumptions, procedures and guidelines set forth in Schedule II and shall be allocated to BR and ECT pursuant to Section 2.1.
+“Pre-Expansion Period Capacity” shall mean the quantities equal to the maximum amount of Gas which can be transported during one (1) Day in the Facilities as reflected in the Firm Schedules, the precise determination of which Capacity, after construction and during the term of this Agreement, shall be made in accordance with the formulas, assumptions, procedures and guidelines set forth in Schedule I and shall be allocated to BR and ECT pursuant to Section 2.1.

 “Pre-Expansion Period Third Party Throughput” shall mean the Pre-Expansion Period Throughput minus BR Pre-Expansion Period Equity Production.